tahowallet/taho.xyz/README.md

 # tally.cash

-The primary website for Tally, the community-owned Web3 wallet.
+The primary website for Tally Ho, the community-owned Web3 wallet.

 ## Local development